Why exchange rates differ

 Related guides

 Banks in Nigeria can help you understand bank channels.
+Cheapest way to send money to Nigeria compares transfer providers and rates.
 Domiciliary accounts explain foreign-currency bank accounts.
 Use the glossary to browse all Explainer.NG guides.